EMC-Dojo/cf-persist-service-broker/docs/Configuring Open Source CF for Isilon.md

           volume:
             fileMode: 0777
 ```

-__NOTE: VALUES ABOVE MARKED "EDIT ME" WILL NOT WORK, UPDATE THEM__
+_NOTE: VALUES ABOVE MARKED "EDIT ME" WILL NOT WORK, UPDATE THEM AND REMOVE THE COMMENT INCLUDING #_

-This should mount Rexray into all Diego Cells on the next deploy.
-It's probably a good idea to make a copy of this manifest for reference.
-A re-deployment of Pivotal Elastic Runtime may cause a wipe of these changes, and the valuable fields will have to be recreated.

-_The volume path specified above must exist in the Isilon cluster. (i.e. our example would be /ifs/volumes/rexray/)_
+_NOTE2: volumePath refers to the path relative to /ifs/volumes/ on your Isilon.
+This is the folder where we will create subfolders for your CloudFoundry.
+ENSURE THIS IS PRE-CREATED AND IS THE CORRECT PATH #_

 ####Step 4: Re-Deploy Diego Cells